cdapio/cdap/cdap-docs/developers-manual/source/pipelines/creating-pipelines.rst

 Building a Pipeline
 -------------------
-To create a real-time pipeline, you can use either the CDAP Application Studio or command line tools.
+To create a real-time pipeline, you can use either the CDAP Studio or command line tools.

-To use the CDAP Application Studio to create a real-time pipeline:
+To use the CDAP Studio to create a real-time pipeline:

 - Specify *Data Pipeline - Realtime* (the ``cdap-data-streams`` artifact) as the application template for your pipeline.